Our History

 In April 2020, we bid a sad farewell to our award-winning obstetrics program, as these services for Okanogan County became centralized at Mid-Valley Hospital in Omak.
 Three Rivers supported this decision to preserve OB services for our rural area, as there were too few providers practicing obstetrics to meet the need for all three hospitals in the county.

-Today, Three Rivers Hospital offers a full spectrum family practice clinic, general surgery, women’s health services including gynecology and 3D mammograms, speedy laboratory tests, state of the art imaging, orthopedic services, transitional care for extended recovery close to home, virtual endocrinology visits, IV therapy, physical therapy, and an emergency department staffed with physicians 24/7.
+Today, Three Rivers Hospital offers a full spectrum family practice clinic, surgical services (general, orthopedic, gynecological), women’s health services including gynecology and 3D mammograms, speedy laboratory tests, state of the art imaging, orthopedic services, transitional care for extended recovery close to home, IV therapy, physical therapy, advanced wound care, and an emergency department staffed with physicians 24/7.